 The continuing improvement in oil prices is expected to facilitate improved project economics for Gibson's producer customers.
 Taken together with improving cost efficiencies, there have been modest increases in capital programs being announced by a number of North American producers.
-However, given the uncertainty of oil prices in the short to medium term and lack of clarity on the ability to add incremental egress, producers appear to be taking a measured approach towards capital spending increases, which may limit the pace of production growth compared to past cycles.
+However, given the uncertainty of oil prices and limited clarity on the ability to add incremental egress, producers appear to be taking a measured approach towards capital spending increases, which may limit the pace of production growth compared to past cycles.
 As crude oil supply and demand fundamentals rebalance, the Company anticipates a slow return to activity and production growth levels, a continued demand for midstream assets and increasing demand for storage.

 Price fluctuations between crude oil types can create incremental margin opportunities in multiple areas of the Company's operations.
-Crude price differentials have recently widened in the face of firming of benchmark crude oil prices and the Company remains attentive to opportunities.
+Crude price differentials remain wide and the Company remains attentive to opportunities.